-*This is Articulate Editing house style, which is based on The Chicago Manual of Style (the style guide most often used with book publishing), generally accepted fiction conventions, and a pinch of personal opinion.
+*This is Articulate Editing house style, which is based on generally accepted fiction convention (in the US) and a pinch of personal opinion.
 Most of what is written here will apply across the board.
 If a guideline has wiggle room, I'll let you know.
 And if you're working with a publisher, make sure you follow their specifications, as their house style may differ slightly.
 (This style guide also applies to creative nonfiction.)

 Today I awoke at 4:30 a.m.
 Tomorrow I'll sleep in.

 All other punctuation marks can follow a period that is part of an abbreviation.
 (This is the only situation where a question mark or exclamation point will follow a period.)

 A question mark or exclamation point will take the place of an ending period, even if the exclamation point or question mark belong to a title.

 I read Who's Afraid of Virginia Wolf?
 It was excellent.

 In US English, periods always go inside closing quotation marks, whether double or single.

 "Oh dear," Gladys said.
 "I forgot to read 'The Raven.' " ✓